 For international passengers, we suggest that you try to allow yourself at least a day in which to adjust to the time difference and relax after your flight before the conference commences.

-All visitors to Australia must have a valid visa before boarding their plane regardless of the length of stay.
+All visitors to Australia must have a valid visa before boarding their plane, regardless of the length of your stay.